webdevak/Unit-4/README.md

 # Web Style Guide
  Web Style Guide
-An example of different styles demonstrated here from headers to buttons css hover and more!
+An example of different styles demonstrated here from Typography, form elements, images and more!
 SASS was used to put this project together!